 See the ceremony dates, times and location maps.

-We recommend arriving at least an hour before the start of your ceremony.
+We recommend arriving at least 1.5 hours before the start of your ceremony.
 This will give you enough time to complete your registration and collect your academic dress.
-When you receive your ceremony information, check for when registration and gowning opens.
+When you receive your ceremony information, check for when registration and gowning opens, usually 2 hours prior to the ceremony.

 Keep in mind that you need to be registered, dressed and seated no later than 20 minutes before the start of your Graduation Ceremony.